christianbundy/meteor-es6/README.md

 mrt add es6
 ```

-Every file ending with `.next.js` will be automatically compiled (with source maps) and bundled in the Meteor application.
+File ending with `.next.js` will be compiled (with source maps) and bundled automatically.

 ## License